icon-bg

 Lansweeper

-Lansweeper is fully integrated with Windows-based hardware, is essentially a “network scanner”.
-Remarkably, it’s not necessary for the system administrator to be in the office in order to implement all the network configuration processes, as this can be done remotely.
-He (or she) won’t even need to install any agents on office equipment: the program automatically identifies all devices that are within the same network.
+Lansweeper is fully integrated with Windows-based systems and essentially functions as a network scanner.
+Remarkably, it’s not necessary for the system administrator to be in the office in order to carry out network configuration tasks, as this can be done remotely.
+They won’t even need to install any agents on office equipment: the program automatically identifies all devices on the same network.

-A useful feature of this application is the ability to schedule tasks in the event log: from regular software updates to scanning assets for viruses, worms and other malicious software.
-However, the free version of LNI provides very limited capabilities, and paid licenses are pretty expensive.
+A useful feature of this application is the ability to schedule tasks via the event log: from regular software updates to scanning assets for viruses, worms and other malicious software.
+However, the free version of Lansweeper provides very limited capabilities, and paid licenses are relatively expensive.

 Pros Cons